 The Tasmanian Road Rules Handbook and the Misunderstood Road Rules series of pamphlets are distributed to Service Tasmania locations when required.
-The Tasmanian Road Rules Handbook was recently updated to incorporate changes to the graduated licensing system.
+The Road Safety Branch plans on developing another pamphlet to launch during Road Safety Week 2022 in alignment with existing resources.

-The Road Safety Branch is also developing an online learning platform as part of the Graduated Licensing System, and is exploring whether the content produced for that platform could be used to create a free online resource to educate the boarder community with respect to the Road Rules.
+The Road Safety Branch is continuing to explore whether content on the online learning platform Plates Plus for the Graduated Licesning System could be further utilised to educate the broader community with respect to the Road Rules.